* This blog was last tested on Oracle Analytics Cloud Data Sync (2.6.1) + Fusion 20D (18.104.22.168.0) by Jay Pearson (Oracle A-Team) *

-In the most recent 2.5 release, Data Sync added the ability to pull data directly from Fusion SaaS view objects.
+Data Sync 2.5 onward has the ability to pull data directly from Fusion SaaS view objects.
 The same view objects that other BI reporting, and extract tools use.

-In this article I'll cover how the Data Sync tool can be set up to pull the same data, directly from the Fusion view objects.
+This article covers how the Data Sync tool can be set up to pull the data directly from the Fusion view objects.

 There are pros and cons to both approaches.
-Your use case will dictate which best fits your needs:
+The use case will dictate which is the best fit:

 Licensing for the Data Sync tool was intended originally for customers of BICS, OACS, or OAAC.

 However, if the customer licenses Oracle products, then they can use the Data Sync tool based on the OTN license agreement.

 This means the product is available to other customers, for instance Fusion SaaS customers, who would like to set up data extracts from Fusion and load that to an oracle DBCS instance, or on premise.

 For more details, check the OTN Licensing Agreement link on this download page.

 Be sure to download and install the latest version of the Data Sync Tool from OTN through this link.

 Data Sync requires JDK8.
 Download through this link.